Find list of casinos based on name of provider

 - The casino customer support representatives are slow at responding

-- The casino doesn’t respond to your attempts at contacting them, at all
+- The casino doesn’t respond to your attempts at contacting them at all

-Read online casino reviews (and forum threads)
+Read online casino reviews (and our forum threads)

 Check if it’s licensed

-**Well known and serious regulatory bodies include: **
+Well known and serious regulatory bodies for casinos online include: